DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 model.x = Var(range(n), domain=NonNegativeReals)
 ```

 The objective function is defined using the `Objective` function.
+The `portfolio_variance`
-The `portfolio_variance` function calculates the total variance of the portfolio by summing the products of the covariance matrix elements and the decision variables.
-The objective is to minimize this variance.
+function calculates the total variance of the portfolio
+by summing the products of the covariance matrix elements and the decision variables.
+The goal is to minimize this variance.

 ```python
 def portfolio_variance(model):